billthefarmer/editor/Syntax.md

 making the app unresponsive, only the text currently in view is scanned and highlighted.
-Therefore as the text is edited or scrolled, the new region in view will be scanned and highlighted after a short delay to allow for user typing without the algorithm running constantly.
+Therefore as the text is edited or scrolled, the new region in view will be scanned and highlighted after a short delay to allow for user typing without the highlighting running constantly.

 ### Scrolling
 After the text is highlighted, the android view system will re-layout the views whether they need it or not.
 That causes the current cursor position to be scrolled back into view, which can be extremely annoying.
-So the cursor is moved to the centre of the highlighted region if not being edited.
-If the file is being edited move the cursor to stop the view scrolling back again.
+So the cursor is moved if necessary to keep it within the visible region.

 ### Horizontal scrolling
-On devices running android versions less than Marshmallow M, horizontal scrolling will scroll back again.
+On devices running android versions less than Marshmallow M (23), horizontal scrolling will scroll back again.
 Make the text size smaller or rotate the device to avoid this.
 Or turn the highlighting off.